Setting up the Reveal SDK Server with Spring Boot and Jersey

 6 - Select the War package type.

 7 - Select the Java version.
-In this example we are using version 17.
+For Spring Boot 3.x, we need to use at least 17.

 8 - Choose the Spring Web and Jersey dependencies.